Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Introduction and Preliminary Facts

-In this paper we construct the spectral expansion by using the concepts ESS and ESQ.
-First (in Section 2) we consider the simplest case $n=2\mu-1$ in which there exists at most finite number of the multiple eigenvalues.
-Then, in Section 3, we investigate the complicated case $n=2\mu.$ In Section 4, the Hill's operator is considered in detail.
+In this paper we construct the spectral expansion for $f\in E$ by using the concepts SQ, ESS and ESS at infinity.
+First (in Section 2) we consider the case $n=2\mu+1$ which is simpler than $n=2\mu$.
+Then, in Section 3, we investigate the complicated case $n=2\mu.$ Moreover, we prove that the spectral decomposition has the elegant form (as in the self-adjoint case [2])

+if and only if $L$ has no ESS and ESS at infinity.
+Note that this statement is new for $n=2$ too and is the proof of the necessity of the introducing the concepts SQ, ESS and ESS at infinity.
+Note also that, in general, the SQ, ESS and ESS at infinity exist and hence (26) does not hold.
+That is why, it is necessary to find a new form for the spectral expansion.
+We prove that it is necessary to use the parenthesis in the spectral expansion series for the general case.
+In this paper we try to use all and necessary factors that effect to the spectral expansion of $L$ (see the conclusion at the end of the paper).